Introduction

 Evidence

-improvement in lung function and dyspnea over the first 72 hours
+• COPD: decreased duration of mechanical ventilation, NIV failures, decreased hospital LOS, improvement in lung function and dyspnea over the first 72 hours

-dose oral corticosteroids for the treatment of exacerbations
+• Current guidelines for the management of COPD and asthma recommend low-dose oral corticosteroids for the treatment of exacerbations

-shown differences in the rate of improvement of lung function or in the length of
+• Comparisons of oral prednisone and intravenous corticosteroids have not shown differences in the rate of improvement of lung function or in the length of the hospital stay

 What is the optimal duration of corticosteroid therapy?

-Asthma: Guidelines recommend 5-10 days of therapy
+• Asthma: guidelines recommend 5-10 days of therapy

-How to manage corticosteroids and discharged patients
+How to manage corticosteroids in discharged patients

-Oral: Discharge with 40 to 60 mg of prednisone (or equivalent) in single daily dose
+OralDischarge with 40 to 60 mg of prednisone (or equivalent) in single daily dose for a total of 5 to 10 days

-triamcinolone diacetate 40 mg, or methylprednisolone (Depo-Medrol) 160 mg
+IM (depot)Administer a single depot dose before discharge: dexamethasone 10 mg, triamcinolone diacetate 40 mg, or methylprednisolone (Depo-Medrol) 160 mg

 Conclusions